AntiPwr/AntiPwr.github.io/root/wiki/Purpose Taxonomy.md

 **Purpose Taxonomy** is a classification system designed to organize life by its connected belief structures and destinies across the universe.
 It arranges existence into a vertical hierarchy of taxons—ranging from the grand scale of the universe down to the singular soul’s purpose—that define everything from geography and government to faith and dimension.

-At the core of this system is the recognition that every soul possesses a unique, quantized vision for the future—its intrinsic signature, termed **Kind (K or >)**.
+At the core of this system is the recognition that every soul possesses a unique, quantized vision for the future—its intrinsic signature, termed **Kind (K, <, or >)**.
 This vision is considered static until it is set into motion.
 The dynamic aspect—the rate at which that vision is realized in the world—is called **Degree (D or ^)**.
 In short:

 > **Degree = Kind’s Rate of Actualization**

 This interplay between the fixed vision and its actualization ultimately defines the soul’s realized destiny, or **Essa**.

 ### Taxonomic Ranks